Snldmrtnz/CS_121_FinalProject/README.md

 ## Instructions

-- How to use:
+1. How to use

-1. Make sure that python is installed in your coding software. /break To Check:/break
+   - Make sure that python is installed in your coding software
+     - To check: Open Command Prompt > Type Python Or py > Hit Enter If Python Is Installed it will show the version Details Otherwise It will Open Microsoft Store To        Download From Microsoft Store.

 ## Contributing